Computed Tomography

 CT Scan Charges

-CT scan charges are normally subsidised by the relevant bodies in England, Scotland and Wales.
+CT scan charges are normally subsidised by the relevant bodies in England and Scotland.

 Unsubsidised charges are as follows: